 1. Claimant does not have health coverage or MedPay.

-PIP will pay up to \$8,000 in medical expenses and lost wages.
+PIP will pay up to \$8,000 in medical expenses, replacement services, lost wages, and funeral expenses incurred as a result of an automobile accident.

 2. Claimant has health coverage and does not have MedPay.